 Up the road from East Jesus, a house with no floors is home to a large library.
 National Geographic from the 80’s and books categorized shelf by shelf sit surrounded by used chairs, a friendly pit bull named Crush, and two caged scorpions caught in the surrounding desert.
 The library is tended by a local who has his very own Youtube channel showcasing the day to day life of living in Slab City.
 If you want to check it out he goes by the name wastelandlibrarian.

-Many of the encampments we drove past had roadside stands offering goods for sale and the community center our new friend had told us of was easy to find with locals and their dogs lounging around even in the heat of the day.
-We only spent a few hours exploring before heading back to our camp for the night in Joshua Tree but the beautiful desert drive was well worth the road-trip out to see the art.
+Many of the encampments we drove past had roadside stands offering goods for sale.
+The community center our new friend had told us of was easy to find.
+Locals and their dogs lounging around even in the heat of the day.
+We only spent a few hours exploring before heading back to our camp.
+We stayed in Joshua Tree but the beautiful desert drive was well worth the road-trip out to see the art.
 And hey, throw in the Salton Sea and 29 Palms and you can make a whole day worth of desert adventuring.

-Visiting this unique little town is difficult due to its remote location but if you love art, meeting some interesting people, and gorgeous desert landscapes you should check it out before it disappears.
+Visiting this unique little town is difficult due to its remote location.
+But if you love art, interesting people, and gorgeous desert landscapes you should check it out before it disappears.
 Although people have been inhabiting the area for decades the future of this art community is unknown.
-The state of California has been talking about selling the land for years and if purchased the land would likely be cleaned up, divided for commercial use and the various art installations dismantled.
-So plan your trip sooner rather than later and make sure to check Joshua Tree off your bucket list while you’re in the area!
+The state of California has been talking about selling the land for years.
+If purchased the land would likely be cleaned up, divided for commercial use and the various art installations dismantled.
+So plan your trip sooner rather than later.
+And make sure to check Joshua Tree off your bucket list while you’re in the area!